mila-iqia/ansible-role-pyservice/README.md

 * `app_user`: The user under which the app should be run and which owns the configuration and data.
 * `app_repo`: Path to the application repository.
 See the requirements for the repository in the Repository section below.
 * `app_tag`: Tag or branch of the app_repo to checkout.
+* `app_config_defaults`: Default configuration values to write to the app's configuration file.
-* `app_config_dict`: The contents of that variable will be written to `app_config` in YAML format.
+* `app_config_dict`: The contents of that variable will be recursively combined with `app_config_defaults` and written to `app_config` in YAML format.
 Ideally it should not contain secrets like tokens or keys.
 * `app_secrets_dict`: The contents of that variable will be written to `app_secrets` in YAML format.
 This is where tokens and keys can be defined.
 It can be empty.
   * Note: you can add `secrets: "{{ app_secrets }}"` in `app_config_dict` so that the configuration contains the location of the secrets file.